-Boys' franchise brands included the NERF line of sports and action products and TRANSFORMERS action figures and accessories.
+Boys' franchise brands include the NERF line of sports and action products and TRANSFORMERS action figures and accessories.
 Our boys' category also includes SUPER SOAKER water blasters, G.I.
-JOE action figures and accessories and entertainment-based licensed products based on popular movie, television and comic book characters, such as BEYBLADE tops and accessories and MARVEL and STAR WARS toys and accessories.
-In 2013, the TRANSFORMERS brand was supported by an animated television series produced by Hasbro Studios which was distributed on a global basis.
-AVENGERS, BEYBLADE, SPIDER-MAN and STAR WARS products were each supported by animated television series produced and distributed by third parties in
+JOE action figures and accessories and entertainment-based licensed products based on popular movie, television and comic book characters, such as MARVEL and STAR WARS toys and accessories.
+In 2014, the TRANSFORMERS brand was supported by the major motion picture release of TRANSFORMERS: AGE OF EXTINCTION as well as an animated television series produced by Hasbro Studios which was distributed on a global basis.
+MARVEL products, particularly those based on CAPTAIN AMERICA and SPIDER-MAN, were supported by the 2014 major motion picture releases of CAPTAIN AMERICA: THE WINTER SOLDIER and THE AMAZING SPIDER-MAN 2, respectively.
+MARVEL products were also supported by the reintroduction of archived MARVEL characters with the 2014 major motion picture release of GUARDIANS OF THE GALAXY.
+AVENGERS, SPIDER-MAN and STAR WARS products were also each supported by animated television series produced and distributed by third parties in 2014 and 2013.
+In 2015, the Company expects to market products supported by the following major motion picture releases: AVENGERS: AGE OF ULTRON, STAR WARS: THE FORCE AWAKENS and JURASSIC WORLD.

-2013.
-TRANSFORMERS products will be supported by the expected major motion picture release of TRANSFORMERS: AGE OF EXTINCTION in June 2014.
-During 2013, MARVEL products, particularly IRON MAN and THOR products, were supported by the motion picture releases of IRON MAN 3 and THOR: THE DARK WORLD; and G.I.
-JOE products were supported by the motion picture release of G.I.
-JOE: RETALIATION.
-In 2014, MARVEL products will be supported by the planned major motion picture releases of CAPTAIN AMERICA: THE WINTER SOLDIER in April 2014, THE AMAZING SPIDER-MAN 2 in May 2014 and GUARDIANS OF THE GALAXY in August 2014.
-The STAR WARS brand is expected to be supported by new television programming, STAR WARS REBELS, developed by Lucasflim in late 2014.
 In addition to marketing and developing action figures and accessories for traditional play, the Company also develops and markets products designed for collectors, which has been a key component of the success of the TRANSFORMERS, STAR WARS and MARVEL brands.